 Entries must have a release date, copyright date or air date after 2012.

-For public screenings during the festival, HDCAM*, NTSC or PAL tapes; or Blu-ray Disc, (NTSC) or will be requested.
+For public screenings during the festival, please submit a Blu-ray Disc, H264 or .mov file will be requested.

 If you would like your films returned to you following the festival, you must provide a postage paid, shipping form and all postage must be paid in advance by the sender.

-Filmmakers must submit two (2) or more viewing copies per entry.
+Filmmakers must submit 1 viewing copy per entry.

 PAL DVD's will only be accepted for hardship situations.